cyber-scotland-connect/moderation/partners.md

 - The Data Lab - Authorised by Jude McCorry
 - Scotland Women in Technology (SWiT) - Authorised by Elaine McKechnie
 - TechVets - Authorised by Mark Milton
+- University of Strathclyde - Authorised by Xavier Bellekens